Growli

 Pellaea rotundifolia

-No — button fern is listed by the ASPCA as non-toxic to cats.
+No — button fern is not toxic to cats.
+Pellaea rotundifolia is considered pet-safe (it is not on the ASPCA list, and true ferns of this kind are regarded as safe around cats and dogs).
 It is a sensible choice for a home with a cat; a curious nibble will not poison them, though no plant is meant to be eaten.
 This classification follows the ASPCA Toxic and Non-Toxic Plant List.
 Pellaea rotundifolia is not listed by the ASPCA.
 Considered safe around cats and dogs.

 Is button fern toxic to cats? — FAQ